 One common injury from a car accident is a shoulder injury.
 It makes sense.
 In a violent crash, your body gets thrown around, you use your arm to brace yourself, and injury ensues.
 While that seems pretty straight forward, you can bet that the insurance companies will question any serious shoulder injury in your Virginia car accident.

 But I had to get surgery, how could they claim it wasn't caused by my accident?

 As we all get older, our joints wear down.
 This is particularly true with the shoulder joint.
 Think of how often you use your shoulder.
-Therefore, under an MRI (or other scans), it’s inevitable that your shoulder will show some sort of age-related wear and tear.
+Therefore, under an MRI (or other scans), it’s inevitable that your shoulder will show some age-related wear and tear.

 When will they make this argument?

 In reality, the more serious your injury, the more insurance companies will look for arguments to make to limit your recovery.
 Therefore, ironically, the more injured you are due to your accident, the more likely they will fight paying you.

 So if you’ve injured your shoulder, and needed surgery, you should expect that they will fight you every step of the way.

 How do I beat them?